JaccovanWijk/PassSafe/PROCESS.md

 **UPDATE** Random passwords can't be decrypted and I can't figure out why?

 # Day 6 14 - 06 - 2018
 Today I made sure not only the passwords but also the username and the answers are encrypted on firebase.
+The decryption problem I faced yesterday was caused by a dublicate name.
+Took some time for me to find this one (Thanks Renske).
+After that i played with layout and coloring for the most part.